What is in this leaflet

-Immediately telephone your doctor or the Poisons Information Centre on 13 11 26 (Australia) for advice, or go to Accident and Emergency at the nearest hospital, if you think that you or anyone else may have used too much KINERET.
+Immediately telephone your doctor or the Poisons Information Centre on 13 11 26 (Australia) or 0800 764 766 (New Zealand) for advice, or go to Accident and Emergency at the nearest hospital, if you think that you or anyone else may have used too much KINERET.
 Do this even if there are no signs of discomfort or poisoning.

 While you are using KINERET

 If you are about to be started on any new medicine, remind your doctor and pharmacist that you are using KINERET.

 Tell any other doctors, dentists, and pharmacists who treat you that you are taking this medicine.